 Please note that until further notice, the Reference Library remains closed and replies through our enquiry service are taking longer than normal.
 Thank you for your patience during this time.

-If you are looking to learn more about coal mining in Scotland and would like to explore aspects of the industry – or part of your own family history – the library is a good place to start.
+If you would like to learn more about coal mining in Scotland and explore aspects of the industry – or your own family history – our Reference Library is an excellent place to start.
 You will find a range of books, journals, documents and other materials covering the history of coal mining in what is the largest collection of such material relating to the industry in Scotland.

-Academics, students and school pupils all find the library to be a valuable source of detailed information for their research projects, but the library is open to anyone with an interest in Scottish social and industrial history.
+Academics and students find the library to be a valuable source of detailed information for their research projects, but the library is open to anyone with an interest in Scottish social and industrial history.
 If you are researching your family history you are welcome to make an appointment to visit the library where we can help you to search for more background details to a relative’s involvement in the Scottish coal industry.

 To use our Reference Library, please contact us to make an appointment.
 Please remember that we are not currently set up like a public library so it is very helpful if you can give us as much detail as possible about what you are looking for before your visit so we can try to identify and prepare material you might find useful.
 This should allow you to make the most of your time here.